How Long Should I Draw A Day

 How Long Should You Draw Daily?
 Balancing Time for Optimal Creativity:

 You must put in years of consistent daily work to become a skilled artist.
 Experts gradually acquire the ability to evaluate their work and concentrate on their areas of weakness to get better.
-However, how does a novice come to recognise their errors?
-The best approach to get to this point is to practise every day.
+However, how does a novice come to recognize their errors?
+The best approach to get to this point is to practice every day.

 So how do you organise your day to fit in that kind of schedule?
 While repetition is important, mentality also matters.
 This guide aims to give you some pointers on how to make drawing a daily habit.
 Before you feel as though you’ve formed a reliable habit, it will take weeks.
 However, once you do, drawing will become much simpler.